jseltzer7/encova-button/readme.md

-# Encova-button
+# Component Library
-Rebuild of the button.
+Building of component library.
 Given the tag `<encova-button>`

-# Using the tag
-Has text attribute to fill for the button's text
+## List of Components enclosed
+`<encova-button>` Green rounded button.
+Attributes: text - Text to go on the button

+`<encova-form>` Basic form with label, text field and submit button.
+On submit, text will clear and print to console.

 # Versioning
 0.0.1 - 7/7/20 2:40 CST - Built basic encova styled button, pushed to github repo, builds correctly in stencil

 0.0.2 - 7/7/20 2:45 CST - Forgot to run `npm run build`, commit and push then published to NPM

-0.0.3 - Minor update - 7/7/20 3:11 CST - Working correctly!
+0.0.3 - Minor update - 7/7/20 3:10 CST - Working correctly!
 Imported well into the React Application - needed the customElements polyfills added to index.js in order to run.
 Polyfill imported from loader folder in index.js, component imported from component name in any file it is used in.

 0.0.4 - Minor Update - 7/7/20 3:30 CST - Minor readme updates to make sure they appear on NPM